-2.10.3 CLINICAL YEAR CURRICULUM
+2.9.3 CLINICAL YEAR CURRICULUM

 The clinical curriculum consists of three semesters of clinical studies.
 Clinical studies are with an AVMA- COE accredited school or college of veterinary medicine.
-The clinical year curriculum is described at: https://veterinary.rossu.edu/dvm-program/curriculum/clinical-curriculum.
+The clinical year curriculum is described at: veterinary.rossu.edu/dvm-program/curriculum/clinical-curriculum.

-2.10.4 CLINICAL YEAR REGISTRATION
+2.9.4 CLINICAL YEAR REGISTRATION

 Students in the clinical training phase of the curriculum remain registered students at RUSVM.
-In addition, they are required to check-in and be physically present as required at the Clinical Affiliate where they are assigned, and they must follow the registration requirements of Clinical Affiliate, as appropriate.
+In addition, they are required to check-in and be physically present as required at the Clinical Affiliate where they are assigned, and they must follow the registration requirements of the Clinical Affiliate, as appropriate.
 Tuition to attend the clinical year is paid to RUSVM.
+Any student required to extend their clinical year of veterinary medical training beyond three (3) semesters may be subject to additional RUSVM tuition and fees.
 Various other nominal clinical year fees may be required by Clinical Affiliates (e.g. parking fees, access fees, program fees, etc.).